imscotta/Student-Grades/README.md

 # Test Scores

 Performed calculations on sample data with Python.
+Implemented pandas dataframes and pivot tables.